tienpqt/ND-DS-SF-streaming/README.md

 Based on the answer from Question 1, we think that some most efficeient SparkSession property key/value pairs are maxOffsetsPerTrigger , maxRatePerPartition, and others for setting memory (spark.executor.memory, spark.executor.cores) or parallelism

-Testing multiple variations on values **maxOffsetPerTrigger** and **maxRatePerPartition**, we can suggestion the most optimal in our actual configuration Spark Streaming enviroment (for example to optimize processRowsPerSecond at 360 rps, we can change these two parameters at 200, 100)
+Testing multiple variations on values **maxOffsetPerTrigger** and **maxRatePerPartition**, we can suggest the most optimal values in our actual configuration Spark Streaming environment (for example to optimize processRowsPerSecond at 360 rps, we can change these two parameters at 200, 100)

 ![alt text](question-capture-image/ChangeSparkOptionProcessPerSecond200-100.PNG)